|

 know how to read music to use intelliScore, although it would be

 helpful.
-Most musicians become comfortable using intelliScore and
+Most musicians become comfortable using intelliScore to convert

 advanced settings at a comfortable pace later on.
 In fact, intelliScore